-Genre: Platformer Developer: Core Design Publisher: Sega of America Players: 1 Released: 1995
+Genre: Platformer Developer: Core Design Publisher: Sega Enterprises Players: 1 Released: 1995

 Asterix and the Power of the Gods, hereafter referred to as APG, is a platformer very loosely based on the Asterix comic Asterix and the Chieftain’s Shield.
 The game opens with Chief Vitalstatistix telling Asterix and Obelix a story about his shield which he has lost.
 The scenes shown are directly from the comic, but after this, the game takes the story in a different direction.
 Asterix and Obelix travel to many parts of the Roman Empire, beginning in Gaul and heading through places such as Briton, India, Egypt and eventually Rome.
 Essentially, the shield is just a plot device so that Asterix can travel to almost every location featured in the series and so the developers can use as many stereotypes about different cultures as possible.